top of page

 Key Achievements

-• Research impact recognized with invitations for 11 speaking engagements and 8 publications, and at the inaugural Women and Gender Endowed Lecture of the American Musicological Society in 2017;
+• Research impact recognized with invitations for speaking engagements, and at the inaugural Women and Gender Endowed Lecture of the American Musicological Society in 2017;

-• Established diversity and equality institutional bodies, including the Maynooth University Sexualities and Gender Research Network and Maynooth’s LGBTQIA Staff Network, and interdisciplinary LGTBQ+ Music Study Groups, a research body affiliated with the Royal Musical Association, the Society for Musicology in Ireland, the British Forum for Musicology, and the Society for Music Analysis;
+• Established diversity and equality institutional bodies, including the Maynooth University Sexualities and Gender Research Network and the interdisciplinary LGTBQ+ Music Study Group, a research body affiliated with the Royal Musical Association, the Society for Musicology in Ireland, the British Forum for Musicology, and the Society for Music Analysis;

 • Invited in 2016 as expert on gender and technology to ‘Klang (ohne) Körper: Körperrelation und technikkulturelle Praxis im zeitgenössischen Ästhetikdiskurs’ (‘Sound without Bodies’), EU research project spanning 3 German-speaking regions (DACH), lead researcher in the Gender Embodiment Project component ‘Engineering the Musical Body: User Demographics and Techno-Musical Innovation’;